quicwg/base-drafts/draft-ietf-quic-transport.md

 Lifetime:

 : Indicates the lifetime of the values contained in this frame in milliseconds.
-  An endpoint MUST NOT use the values provided by this frame, once the time that has elapsed since receipt becomes greater than the value of this field.
+  An endpoint MUST NOT use the values provided by this frame once the time that has elapsed since receipt becomes greater than the value of this field.

 Alternative Version Number: